Heading

 Request a demo today to discover how AltiusHub outruns the “legacy” of the legacy track & trace systems that promised agility but delivered rigidity.
 The world is transforming at unprecedented speed.
 Are you and your systems keeping up with the pace?

-Although EPCIS provides a GS1 global framework, solution providers interpret schema, event structures, vocabularies, and version nuances differently.
-These variations create incompatible data formats, requiring custom mappings and transformation logic for different trading partners.
+EPCIS is the GS1 global standard for capturing and sharing supply chain events.
+Pharma implementations differ because vendors interpret event structures, CBV vocabularies, and version nuances differently , creating fragmentation that requires custom integration mappings and transformation logic for different trading partners.

-5. What is an intelligent EPCIS translation layer and how does it work?
+What is an EPCIS integration software translation layer, and how does it resolve pharma data silos?